Gretchen Rubin’s Five-Senses Self-Portrait of self-experimentation, and exploring the mysteries and joys of the five senses.

 Tasting

 “Over the years, I’ve learned that it’s important that we give ourselves treats—which may sound self-indulgent or frivolous, but it’s not.
 When we give more to ourselves, we can ask more from ourselves.
 Treats help us to stick to challenging goals, resist unhealthy temptations, and shrug off small irritations.
-When we don’t get any treats, we can begin to feel burned-out, depleted, and resentful.”― Life in Five Senses: How Exploring the Senses Got Me Out of My Head and Into the World
+When we don’t get any treats, we can begin to feel burned-out, depleted, and resentful.”― Gretchen Rubin, Life in Five Senses: How Exploring the Senses Got Me Out of My Head and Into the World

 - Winstead’s triple burger (plain, no bun)

-- Sugar-free cinnamon mints (she doesn’t eat sugar)
+Diet Coke Eggs in many forms Almonds (she eats lots of them) Sugar-free cinnamon mints (she doesn’t eat sugar)

 Touching